 I’ve previously tried the key chain spy camera type that can be picked up from eBay for under a £10.
 They’re okay but I’ve have had a series of problems with the ones I’ve tried.

 Firstly, the video quality is sometimes of low quality.
-I don’t know why but I’d plan and record some lovely driver eye-view footage of my trains runing around the track and halfway through the footage would become grainy or stop.
-And you thought trains stopping half way around a layout was frustrating!
+I don’t know why but I’d plan and record some lovely driver eye-view footage of my trains running around the track and halfway through the footage would become grainy or stop.
+And you thought trains stopping halfway around a layout was frustrating!

 They also seemed fragile, the first one just gave up after a few weeks and I’ve had problems knowing when they’re recording and when they’re not.
-The controlls can be touchy!
+The controls can be touchy!

 They work and there is footage on YouTube from them but there’s another option.

 Just recently however a friend tipped me off about a car dashcam unit by the name of ‘SQ9’.

 As said, it’s intended for car dash cams but being tiny (approx. 2cm by 2cm by 1.6cm) it’s got huge potential for mounting on a flat wagon and providing first-person footage from around a layout.

 It’s a follow up to an earlier model, the SQ8, which my colleague has previously used with great success.
 There was nothing wrong with the SQ8 but his footage from the SQ9 seems brighter and able to handle internal lighting on his OO layout slightly better.

 - Video format for:1280 x 720P and 1920 x 1080 (HD)